tensorflow/swift-models/TensorBoard/README.md

 #TensorBoard

-S4TFversionof[tensorboardX](https://github.com/lanpa/tensorboardX) for writing TensorBoard events.
+Inspired by [tensorboardX](https://github.com/lanpa/tensorboardX), this provides the facilities for directly writing TensorBoard-compatible event logs.